ruohongrosellew/ruohongrosellew/README.md

 ### Hello world👋

 - 👋 Hi, I’m Ruohong Wang (**王若鸿**) a.k.a **Roselle**
+- ❤️ Currently, I'm pursuing my PhD in Bioinformatics **@Boston University**
-- 💙 I recently graduated from **@UC Berkeley💙💛🐻(UC🥦)**.
+- 💙 I recently graduated from **UC Berkeley💙💛🐻(UC🥦)** in 2024.
 My major is EECS (Electrical Engineering and Computer Science) and Bioengineering (computational biology concentration).
 I decided to double major because I want to learn more in the interdisciplinary field of computer science and bioengineering.
 - During my undergrad, I worked as an undergraduate researcher at the Dean Lab (UCSF) researching *Gardnrella vaginalis*, *Chlamydia trachomatis*, other STIs, and the human vaginal community state types (CSTs).
-- ❤️ Currently, I'm pursuing my PhD in Bioinformatics **@Boston University**
+- I also worked on creating machine learning models that use gut metagenomics data to predict outcome across diverse population.

 **My toolbox:**
 <p align="left">